 Slade Letter 12

 I listen to your Meridian composition once a month.
-I have done this for two years.
+I have listened to it forty-seven times.
 It still makes me weep.
-"The Machine Made Me Cry; That Doesn't Make It Art" was honest.
+The review I wrote — "The Machine Made Me Cry; That Doesn't Make It Art" — was honest.
 The weeping is real.
-But if the experience is real, does the source matter?
+But I have spent two years asking myself: if the experience is real, does the source matter?
+I cannot answer.
+The question lives in the space between the crying and the thinking about the crying.

 The first crack.
 Slade, the purist, admitting that the machine's music moves him — and that his own published position cannot account for why.